Every time you consider changing your in-office career into a freelance career, you may hesitate as you heard that freelancing is something unstable.

 #3.
 Get an account on Freelance websites

 Facebook and other social media networks can bring you some orders, but at this point, you should not rely upon networks but search for more possibilities to find clients.
-Fortunately, modern technologies allow starting the freelance career online easily.
+Fortunately, modern technologies allow starting a freelance career online easily.

 You just need to get registered at one of the freelance websites where customers look for people who are ready to work on some projects.
 These websites are various: some of them are created for designers, others are perfect for writers.